felipos/hubspot-data-fetching/README.md

 - Implement batch requests to minimize the number of separate API calls.
   Use caching (e.g., Redis) for contact associations to avoid redundant API requests.

+## Bugs & Issues Encountered

+1. `lastPulledDates` was inaccessible

+- Fixed by converting the Mongoose document into a plain object using `.toObject()`.

+2. Error when fetching contacts from HubSpot (`operator IN requires values`)

+- Solved by removing duplicate IDs and ensuring the filter used `values` instead of `value`.

+3. Issues with access token management

+- API requests failed when the token expired.
+Storing tokens in Redis could solve this issue.

 # Screenshot Output

 ---